maidsafe/rfcs/proposed/0000-Petname-System.md

 There is already an implementation planned for Personas, and that is to have a non-unique name tied to a 10 digit Identifier.
 The name is non-unique, but the identifier must be sufficiently different than any other identifier that is tied to that same name.
 This creates an artificial scarcity for Personas in the far future.

-This proposed system will use the Public Key as the Identifier under the hood, and present the user with the Nickname that the Public Key corresponds with.
+This proposed system will use the Identifier as the Key under the hood, and present the user with the Nickname/Petname that the Key corresponds with.
 If a user wishes, they may inspect the Key to determine the unique identifier of that Persona.
 However, once an action is taken on that Persona, the Petname system will prompt the user to assign that Persona a Nickname.
 This ensures a memorable association with that Persona.

 # Examples